wjj0301/academic-kickstart/content/en/authors/admin/_index.md

 My research interests include statistical and structural pattern recognition, complex networks, information theory, thermodynamic and quantum statistics, especially in graph and network analysis.
 I am now the reviewer of Pattern Recognition, Pattern Recognition Letters, International Journal of Complex Networks, etc.

 I am actively looking for motivated postgraduate and undergraduate students working on pattern recognition, machine learning, complex networks, network neuroscience, etc. If you are interested, please send me an e-mail with your CV or drop by my office.
-I will be happy to talking with you.
+I will be happy talking with you.
 (Email: jianjiawang@shu.edu.cn)